gnames/gnparser/README.md

 annotations, authors or dates.
 They are great for matching names despite alternative spellings.
-Use the ``canonical -> simple`` or ``canonical -> full`` fields from parsing results for this use case. ``Full`` version of canonical form includes infraspecific ranks and hybrid character for named hybrids.
+Use the ``canonical -> simple`` or ``canonical -> full`` fields from parsing results for this use case. ``Full`` version of canonical form includes infra-specific ranks and hybrid character for named hybrids.
 You can use ``--format simple`` flag to simplify output.

 ### Normalizing name-strings